 The Master Bedroom

-Our master bedroom went from beige, to blue, back to beige, but I adore where it ended up.
 That carpet was d.i.s.g.u.s.t.i.n.g. and I was so happy when we ripped it out.
 We used the same flooring that we used on the second floor, and it really tied the house together.

 This room was ENORMOUS.
-You could easily fit two king size beds if you really wanted to.
-Fun story – the door to our closet came off shortly after moving in so I could paint it, and then sat in our garage for 3 years.
+You could easily fit two king-size beds if you really wanted to.
+Fun story – the door to our closet came off shortly after moving in so I could paint it and then sat in our garage for 3 years.
 I put it back on shortly before these pictures were taken.
 Procrastinate much?

 The Master Bathroom